Roy Cooper: 2020

 On December 5, 2019, Cooper announced his candidacy for reelection.
-He won the November 3 election, defeating Republican nominee Lieutenant Governor Dan Forest by 4.4 points.
+He won the November 3 election, defeating Republican nominee Lieutenant Governor Dan Forest 51.52% to 47.01%.

 Transition

-Dismayed by Cooper's win, the General Assembly passed special legislation before he was inaugurated to reduce the power of the governor's office.
+Dismayed by Cooper's win, in late 2016 the General Assembly passed special legislation before he was inaugurated to reduce the power of the governor's office.
 In what The New York Times described as a "surprise special session", Republican legislators moved to strip Cooper's powers before he assumed the governorship.
 Throughout December, Cooper oversaw an attempt to repeal the Public Facilities Privacy & Security Act.
 The repeal attempt failed after a deal between state Republican and Democratic lawmakers and Charlotte officials fell apart.

 Tenure

 Cooper was sworn in as governor on January 1, 2017, in a small ceremony.
 His planned public inauguration was canceled due to a snowstorm.

 After taking office, as of January 6, 2017, Cooper requested federal approval for Medicaid coverage expansion in North Carolina.
 Effective January 15, a federal judge halted Cooper's request, an order that expired on January 29.
 In his first months in office, Cooper focused on repealing the Public Facilities Privacy & Security Act.
 After long negotiations with Republican state legislators, Cooper agreed in late March to sign a law prohibiting North Carolina cities from passing local ordinances pertaining to public accommodations or employment practices for three years in exchange for the reversal of the facilities act.
 On May 9, 2017, President Donald Trump appointed Cooper to a commission tasked with reducing opioid addiction.

-After the Supreme Court of the United States declared North Carolina's legislative maps unconstitutional, Cooper called for a special redistricting session on June 7, 2017, but the House and Senate canceled the session, calling it unconstitutional.
+After the U.S. Supreme Court declared North Carolina's legislative maps unconstitutional, Cooper called for a special redistricting session on June 7, 2017, but the House and Senate canceled the session, calling it unconstitutional.
 On June 29, Cooper signed the STOP Act, an overhaul of the prescribing and dispensing regulations of opioids.

-On July 1, Cooper signed a bill to allow alcohol sales after 10 AM on Sundays, nicknamed the "Brunch Bill".
-On July 11, he signed "Britny's Law", which states a homicide is first-degree murder if the killing was committed with malice and the defendant has been convicted of domestic violence or stalking the victim.
-He also signed two bills to allow domestic violence protective orders granted by a judge to fully go into effect even when they are under appeal and to expand the state's "revenge porn" law from cases involving former lovers to those involving strangers.
+On July 1, Cooper signed into law a bill that allows alcohol sales after 10 AM on Sundays, nicknamed the "Brunch Bill".
+On July 11, he signed "Britny's Law", which makes homicide first-degree murder if the killing was committed with malice and the defendant has been convicted of domestic violence or stalking the victim.
+He also signed bills to allow domestic violence protective orders granted by a judge to fully go into effect even when they are under appeal and to expand the state's "revenge porn" law from cases involving former lovers to those involving strangers.
 On July 12, Cooper signed a bill that would add lessons on what to do when pulled over by law enforcement to the state's driver's education curriculum.
 The bill passed both chambers unanimously.

-On July 26, 2017, Cooper signed a bill to mount cameras on school buses in order to reduce drivers who illegally pass stopped school buses.
+On July 26, 2017, Cooper signed a bill to mount cameras on school buses in order to discourage drivers from illegally passing stopped buses.
 On August 31, 2017, he declared a state of emergency due to plummeting gas supply, which was rescinded on September 18.